Energy (Taiwanese band): 2023–present: Reunion

-On April 2, 2023, they reunited as a special guest during Mayday's concert tour Noah's Ark 10th Anniversary Evolution Reissue Limited Edition, presenting song "Letting Go" and "Sun Wukong".
+On April 2, 2023, they reunited for a special guest appearance at Mayday's Noah's Ark 10th Anniversary concert tour, presenting song "Letting Go" and covering Mayday's song "Sun Wukong".

-In December 2023, B'in Music social media platforms have reportedly teases the band marking their return to the music scene on January 1, 2024, with its original five members.
-On New Year's Day, the group unveiled their official social media handles via B'in Music social media platforms.
-Following which, it was announced that they are signed to label, B'in Music.
-Energy will be making their first public appearance as a group in TTV Super Star (超級巨星紅白藝能大賞) – an annual Chinese New Year's Eve television special produced by Taiwanese broadcaster, TTV.
+B'in Music's social media platforms announced Energy's full return to the music scene with its original five members by unveiling their official social media accounts on January 1, 2024.
+Energy made their first television appearance since their hiatus, performing on TTV Super Star (超級巨星紅白藝能大賞), the annual Chinese New Year's Eve television special produced by Taiwanese broadcaster TTV.

 The group announced a temporary hiatus, after confirmation of controversies where members Shuwei and Kunda were suspected of evading military service in Taiwan.
 Activities and public performances will resume after 30 June 2026.